robertleifke/type-converter/README.md

 # TypeConverter

-`TypeConverter` is a utility contract written in [Yul](https://docs.soliditylang.org/en/latest/yul.html) that converts string data types into integers.
-This contract includes functions for converting both ASCII-encoded decimal strings and hexadecimal strings to unsigned integers (uint256).
+`TypeConverter` has two utility functions written in [Yul](https://docs.soliditylang.org/en/latest/yul.html) that convert string data types into integers.
+Specifically, it converts ASCII-encoded decimal strings and hexadecimal strings into uint256 integers.
 While this contract is pretty much useless on its own, it's was a fun way to learn Yul and I reckon someone will find a way to use it for some super niche string-to-integer parsing use case.

 ## Features